 Operators should respect the rights of indigenous peoples, and should not use or exploit land whose inhabitants or farmers have been or are being impoverished, dispossessed, colonized, expelled, exiled or killed, or which is currently in dispute regarding legal or customary local rights to its use or ownership.

+Organic operations should make a positive social and cultural contribution over and above legal obligations.
+This could be in one or several of the following areas:

+Education and training

+Research and innovation

+Supporting the local and wider community

+Enhancing rural development.

 Requirements:

 9.1.
-Operators shall have and enforce a policy on social justice.
-This policy shall comply with the minimum national requirements and with all ILO conventions relating to labor welfare and the UN Charter of Rights for Children.
-This policy shall ensure that all permanent employees and their families shall have access to potable water, food, housing.

-Regional or other exception

-Operators who hire fewer than ten (10) persons for labor and those who operate under a state system that enforces social laws are not required to have such a policy.

-9.2.
-In cases where production is based on violation of human rights and clear cases of social injustice, including recent violation of indigenous land rights, that product cannot be declared as organic.
+Production that violates human rights and social justice requirements in this chapter cannot be declared organic.

+9.2 Operators shall not violate indigenous land rights.

-9.3 Operators shall not use forced or involuntary labor.
+9.3 Operators shall not use forced or involuntary labor or apply any pressure such as retaining part of the workers’ wages, property or documents.

-9.4 Employees and contractors of organic operations shall have the freedom to associate, to organize and to bargain collectively.
+9.4 Operators shall not interfere with the right of their employees, suppliers, farmers and contractors to organize and to bargain collectively, free from interference, intimidation and retaliation.

 9.5 Operators shall provide their employees and contractors equal opportunity and treatment, and shall not act in a discriminatory way.

+9.6 Operators shall have a disciplinary procedure with a system of warning before any suspension or dismissal.
+Workers dismissed shall be given full details of reasons for dismissal.

+9.7 Employees shall be granted the right to take at least one day off after six consecutive days of work.
+Operators shall not require workers to work more than the contracted hours and the national or regional sectorial legislation.
+Overtime shall be remunerated in the form of supplementary payments or time off in lieu.

+9.8 Operators shall never require an employee to work who is ill or requiring medical attention and shall not sanction an employee for the sole fact of missing work due to illness.

-9.6 Operators shall not hire child labor.
+9.9 Operators shall not use child labor.

 Regional or other exception

-Children are allowed to experience work on their family’s farm or a neighboring farm provided that:
+Children are allowed to experience work on their family’s farm or business or a neighboring farm provided that:

 a. such work is not dangerous or hazardous to their health and safety;

-b. it does not jeopardize the children’s educational, moral, social, and physical development;
+b. it does not jeopardize the child’s educational, moral, social, mental, spiritual and physical development;

 c. children are supervised by adults or have authorization from a legal guardian.

-9.7 Operators shall provide written terms and conditions of employment to both permanent and temporary employees.
-The terms and conditions must specify at least: wages, frequency and method of payment, location and type of work, hours of work and overtime, holiday pay, sick pay or sickness benefit and other benefits such as maternity and paternity leave.
+9.10 Operators shall provide written terms and conditions of employment to both permanent and temporary employees, in a language and presentation understandable to the worker.
+The terms and conditions must specify at least:

+- wages;

+- frequency and method of payment;

+- location, type and hours of work;

+- recognition of workers’ freedom of association;

+- disciplinary procedure;

+- health and safety procedure;

+- eligibility and terms of overtime, holiday pay, sickness benefit and other benefits such as maternity and paternity leave; and

+- worker’s right to terminate employment.

+Operators shall ensure that the workers understand the terms of their employment contract.
+Operators shall respect the terms of the contract in good faith, including timely payment of wages.

 Regional or other exception